An article un-published (on paper...) about the "Cosmic Couriers."

 An essay (in Italian) avoiding common places about a very Technique-prone music style .

-Hollywood, pushed the association, using this music in sci-fi movies and scientific documentaries.
-The association became more evident - in the early 1970s - when the press (music mags + mainstream) started associate the unheard sounds of the synths to a metaphysical dimension.
-Becoming one of the founding paradoxes of the music that we will call "cosmic": to get to a sort of inner illumination, we were told, focus on the timbre of the instrument, the sound - that is, music depends on Technique.
+An association that became more evident - in the early 1970s - when music mags and mainstream media both started associate the novel sounds of synthesizers to a metaphysical dimension.
+This contributed to the birth of the founding paradox of this music, that we might call "cosmic": in order for you to get to a sort of inner illumination and find your true self (and your meaning within the universe,) we were told to pay attention and focus on the timbre of the instruments, not as much as to the composition - that is, music as a function of Technique.

-At a conceptual level the "Cosmic Couriers" (Tangerine Dream always, but at the beginning also a little Popol Vuh, even if they would later deny the technical trip going acoustically quite a bit) claimed that an oscillator could synthesize True Knowledge better than Hariprasad Chaurasia's breath blowing through his bansuri.
+At a conceptual level the "Cosmic Couriers" (Tangerine Dream for sure, but at their very beginning also Popol Vuh, even if Popol Vuh would later deny any technical trip by turning to acoustic instruments) claimed that an oscillator could synthesize "True Knowledge" (whatever that may be) better than Hariprasad Chaurasia's breath blowing through his bansuri.

-The trend initially was initially intertwined with the lysergic fad ('66'/'72) and an apodictic "search for the Truth."
+The musical trend was initially intertwined with the lysergic fad ('66'/'72) and an apodictic "search for the Truth."
 Then it broke away from the initial "purity of essence" of their entheogenic ideology, drifting toward being a series of "synt demos" of increasingly new features for musical instruments that more and more started looking like the dashboard of a NASA mission.

 "because it combined the only two things that we were not: kraut, in the sense of old-generation Germans, and rock."